saks/lua-resty-repl/README.md

 - full readline support for lua (no ffi environments)
 - remote debugger
 - command for showing function source
-- show context and source of the place in code from where repl was started
 - test suite with [resty-cli](https://github.com/openresty/resty-cli), [luajit](http://luajit.org/) and different versions of lua
 - better inspect library